 An extra-cost Super Fuel Economy package - available with the automatic only - adds a host of aerodynamic components and low-rolling resistance tires to increase mileage to 30/41 mpg.

-A late-availability 1.0-liter EcoBoost three-cylinder will challenge consumer perceptions about cylinder count and engine size, but turbocharging and direct injection help the little mill to actually produce more power than the larger four-cylinder: 123 horsepower and a healthy 148 lb-ft of torque.
-It will be available solely with a five-speed manual transmission.
+For even better fuel economy, buyers can opt for a 1.0-liter EcoBoost three-cylinder.
+This mill will challenge consumer perceptions about cylinder count and engine size, but turbocharging and direct injection help the little engine to actually produce more power than the larger four-cylinder: 123 horsepower and 125 lb-ft of torque, the latter of which rises to 145 lb-ft for fifteen second bursts of acceleration in overboost mode.
+A five-speed manual is the only gearbox available.

 While there's nothing unique about the Fiesta's suspension setup, which features Macpherson struts up front and a torsion-beam at the rear, the little car handles better than most in its class, with accurate steering and quick responses to control inputs.